outaagunga/documentation/blog_guide.md

 Prompt:

 > “Review the full blog post and ensure the tone is consistently [Your Desired Tone, e.g., upbeat, conversational, and expert].
-Make minor adjustments for flow and clarity.”
+Make minor adjustments for flow and clarity.
+Ensure it sounds natural, engaging and not robotic”

 📝 *My final blog draft is:* _____________________________________________